What’s the difference between rent-stabilized and rent-controlled apartments?

 8. Can you inherit a rent-stabilized or rent-controlled apartment?

 Yes you can.
 See our Tiktok explainer on this!
 Regulated apartments have succession rights.
-This means that an apartment can be passed down only if the person inheriting the apartment has also been living there the previous 2 years.
+You can only “inherit” the apartment if you’ve been living there the previous 2 years.
 The requirement is only 1 year for persons over 62 or for people with disabilities.
 So for example, your grandparent (or great-grandparent) has a rent controlled or rent-stabilized apartment – as long as you’re living there for 2 years before they vacate, you can claim your succession rights.
-But if it’s a low rent apartment especially, be prepared to prove your residency (the landlord and likely lawyers will verify).
+But if it’s a low rent apartment, prepar to prove your residency (the landlord and likely lawyers will verify).
 Succession rights on rent-stabilized apartments have become less relevant since 2019 as a unit can no longer fall out of stabilization at vacancy.
 The landlord cannot increase the rent or destabilize the unit once someone vacates.

 Rent-regulation can be tough to navigate but here are the main takeaways: